 The red deer (Cervus elaphus) is one of the largest deer species.
 It inhabits most of Europe, the Caucasus Mountains region, Asia Minor, Iran, parts of western Asia, and central Asia.
 It also inhabits the Atlas Mountains region between Morocco and Tunisia in northwestern Africa, being the only species of deer to inhabit Africa.
 Red deer have been introduced to other areas, including Australia, New Zealand, United States, Canada, Peru, Uruguay, Chile and Argentina.
 In many parts of the world, the meat (venison) from red deer is used as a food source.

 We organize hunts in Macedonia (Jasen Natural Reserve), Croatia (Tikves), Serbia (Djerdap), Bosnia (Posavina) and Slovenia (Kamnik).

-EXPERIENCE Balkan CHAMOIS HUNTS
+BALKAN CHAMOIS HUNTS

-IN MACEDONIA'S NATURAL
+IN MACEDONIA'S NATURAL BEAUTY

 Balkan Chamois (Rupicapra Balcanika), a type of chamois, is widely spread across all Balkan countries – Croatia, Serbia, Bosnia, Macedonia, Bulgaria, Albania and Greece - and its largest concentration can be found in Macedonia.
 It typically dwells on altitudes over 2,000 meters (6,560 ft.) but is known to climb down to places lower than 1,000 m (3,280 ft.), particularly during winter as well as at times when evading predators.
 It is a beautiful animal and also considered a fantastic trophy among European hunters.
 In Alpine counties, citizens make traditional cloths from its hide.
 In addition to its large presence across the European continent, it can be also found in parts of Asia.